jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 **RR: Dan, Igor - welcome back to [Sydney](https://www.ravereviewz.net/Events-Location/Sydney)**.** Did you cope OK with the long ass flight over to Australia?**

-Pig: After all these years on the road, one thing we are definitely accustomed to is flying.
+Igor: After all these years on the road, one thing we are definitely accustomed to is flying.
 If it's during the day we use it as our studio time, or time to rest when we have a night flight.
 When you spend more than 1,000 hours in the air every year, you really learn how to use that time wisely and we've written some of our biggest tracks from 11,000 metres!
 <br><br>

 **RR: Now we heard you actually met each other on a plane.
 Talk us through that encounter and how it set you both on this path.**